-The price you pay when you buy shares is the Fund's next-determined NAV per share after the Transfer Agent (or, if applicable, an Authorized Institution) has received and accepted your order in proper form.
-The price you receive when you sell shares is the Fund's next-determined NAV per share after the Transfer Agent (or, if applicable, an Authorized Institution) has received and accepted your order in proper form.
-The price you receive when you sell shares is the Fund's next-determined NAV per share after the Transfer Agent (or, if applicable, an Authorized Institution) has received and accepted your order in proper form, with the redemption proceeds reduced by any applicable charges.
-The Fund generally calculate NAV as follows:
+The price you pay when you buy shares is a Fund's next-determined NAV per share after the Transfer Agent (or, if applicable, an Authorized Institution) has received and accepted your order in proper form.
+The price you receive when you sell shares is a Fund's next-determined NAV per share after the Transfer Agent (or, if applicable, an Authorized Institution) has received and accepted your order in proper form, with the redemption proceeds reduced by any applicable charges.
+The Funds generally calculate NAV as follows:

-NAV = (Value of Assets of the Class) - (Liabilities of the Class)

-Number of Outstanding Shares of the Class
+NAV = (Value of Assets of the Class) - (Liabilities of the Class) • Number of Outstanding Shares of the Class

-The Fund seeks to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
+■ The Funds seek to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
 This method involves valuing an instrument at its cost and thereafter applying a constant amortization to maturity of any discount or premium, regardless of the impact of fluctuating interest rates on the market value of the investment.
 Amortized cost will normally approximate market value.
-There can be no assurance that the Fund will be able at all times to maintain a stable NAV per share of \$1.00.
+There can be no assurance that a Fund will be able at all times to maintain a stable NAV per share of \$1.00.

-The NAV per share of each share class of the Fund is generally calculated by the Fund's accounting agent at the following times on each business day:
+The NAV per share of each share class of the Funds is generally calculated by the Funds' accounting agent at the following times on each business day:

-Fund Daily NAV Calculation Time(s) Financial Square Government 5:00 p.m.
+Fund Daily NAV Calculation Time(s) Financial Square Treasury Instruments 3:00 p.m.
+Eastern Time Financial Square Federal InstrumentsFinancial Square Treasury Solutions Financial Square GovernmentFinancial Square Treasury Obligations 5:00 p.m.
 Eastern Time

-- Shares of the Government Fund will also generally be priced throughout the day by the Fund's accounting agent for the purpose of fulfilling intra-day purchase or redemption orders.
+- Shares of the Funds will also generally be priced throughout the day by the Funds' accounting agent for the purpose of fulfilling intra-day purchase or redemption orders.
 Except as provided below, Fund shares will be priced on any day the New York Stock Exchange is open, including days on which the Federal Reserve Bank is closed for local holidays (i.e., Columbus Day and Veterans Day).
-Fund shares will generally not be priced on any day the New York Stock Exchange is closed, although Fund shares may be priced on days when the New York Stock Exchange is closed if the Securities Industry and Financial Markets Association ("SIFMA") recommends that the bond markets remain open for all or part of the day. - On any business day when the SIFMA recommends that the bond markets close early, the Fund reserves the right to close at or prior to the SIFMA recommended closing time.
-If the Fund does so, it will cease granting same business day credit for purchase and redemption orders received after the Fund's closing time and credit will be given on the next business day. - The Trust reserves the right to advance the time by which purchase and redemption orders must be received for same business day credit as otherwise permitted by the SEC.
+Fund shares will generally not be priced on any day the New York Stock Exchange is closed, although Fund shares may be priced on days when the New York Stock Exchange is closed if the Securities Industry and Financial Markets Association ("SIFMA") recommends that the bond markets remain open for all or part of the day. - On any business day when the SIFMA recommends that the bond markets close early, each Fund reserves the right to close at or prior to the SIFMA recommended closing time.
+If a Fund does so, it will cease granting same business day credit for purchase and redemption orders received after the Fund's closing time and credit will be given on the next business day. - The Trust reserves the right to advance the time by which purchase and redemption orders must be received for same business day credit as otherwise permitted by the SEC.

 Most money market securities settle on the same day as they are traded and are required to be recorded and factored into the Fund's NAV on the trade date (T).
-Investment transactions not settling on the same day as they are traded may be recorded and factored into the Fund's first scheduled NAV calculation on the business day following trade date (T+1), consistent with industry practice.
+Investment transactions not settling on the same day as they are traded may be recorded and factored into a Fund's first scheduled NAV calculation on the business day following trade date (T+1), consistent with industry practice.
 The use of T+1 accounting generally does not, but may, result in a NAV that differs materially from the NAV that would result if all transactions were reflected on their trade dates.